-The e-Invoicing Regulation in KSA also clarifies that persons not being residents in the KSA need not issue electronic invoices or electronic notes for supplies or amounts received that are taxable in the Kingdom.
+The e-Invoicing Regulation in KSA also clarifies that persons not being residents in the KSA need not issue electronic invoices or CDNs for supplies or amounts received that are taxable in the Kingdom.
 In other words, invoicing for cross-border transactions or people non-resident for VAT purposes is not subject to this regulation.

 The rules regarding electronic signature and proof of electronic transactions as outlined in the Electronic Transactions Law of the KSA continue to apply here, subject to any exceptions given in these regulations.